My husband and I appeared on an episode of HGTV's "House Hunters International."

 In addition, Haack agreed to send Hall $100,000 as an "uncharacterized and unallocated sum" within 48 hours of the document's filing.
 The stipulation says he can use the money "for any purpose, including his interim financial needs as well as attorney's fees, costs and forensic accounting fees."

 Haack and Hall had three hearings in October regarding their divorce, with Hall attempting to block Haack's sale of their Franklin, Tennessee home.
-On November 13, People reported that Haack had taken the home back off the market, but the listing was active on Realtor again as of December 13.
+On November 13, People reported that Haack had taken the home back off the market.

-Haack's ex Ant Anstead is appearing on 'The Flip Off'
+Haack's ex Ant Anstead appeared on 'The Flip Off'

-Tarek and Heather Rae El Moussa told paparazzi in July that "production is still going as planned without Josh" for "The Flip Off," according to E!
+In July, Tarek and Heather Rae El Moussa told paparazzi that production was "still going as planned without Josh" for "The Flip Off," according to E!
 News.

-In his response filed on August 29, Hall said he believes Haack "is also seeking to have me removed from a contractual agreement we entered into for the production of a new HGTV show, 'The Flip Off.'"
+In his response filed on August 29, 2024, Hall said he believed Haack "is also seeking to have me removed from a contractual agreement we entered into for the production of a new HGTV show, 'The Flip Off.'"

 Haack said Hall was 'insecure' in a November interview

-Haack posted about the season premiere on Instagram but didn't mention Hall as she shared her excitement for the season.
+Haack posted about the season premiere on Instagram but didn't mention Hall as she shared her excitement.

 "It was not fun, to be honest," Haack said of filming with Hall.
 "I did not enjoy filming with him.
 So having split up made this, to be honest, so much easier."